-Moonlit night, a nice goblet of wine and few charming women around the bonfire is the best setting to talk about nature conservation and global warming and what not to notch up own’s image of a wise man and a man who is concerned and caring.
+Moonlit night, a nice goblet of wine and few charming women around the bonfire is the best setting to talk about nature conservation and global warming and what not to notch up own’s own image of a wise man and a man who is concerned and caring.
 All that knowledge is poring over the wine and women, is all borrowed and fake, that’s what I have experienced over 23 years now.
-I have attended many such parties and pains me when I hear such statements and bragging, especially when it comes to doing something on ground, they defy their own views and statements.
+I have attended many such parties and pains me when I hear such statements and bragging, especially when it comes to doing something on ground, they defy their own views, claims and statements.

-We don’t burn charcoal produced from partly burnt wood for our barbeque sessions, else we burn cow dung cakes which also supports local poor ladies to earn some money.
+In our camps we don’t burn charcoal produced from partly burnt wood for our barbeque sessions, else we burn cow dung cakes which also supports local poor ladies to earn some money.
 We also ensure its never burnt on bare ground, we use our Weber Kettle Barbeque grill, burning the ground will probably kill many insects which plays significant role to keep our ecosystem healthy for us.

 WHY TO SAY ‘NO’ TO BONFIRE

 Nature has gifted us with enough wood but our greed and desire to seek comfort is always first and at any cost and this has lead us to over exploit our natural resources and never felt its our duty to replenish it like a bank account.
 We are quite oblivious of that fact that its slowly leading us to self-annihilation.
 Now, we are worried over the fast depleting jungles and these are disappearing at alarming speed by the hour, a matter of serious concern for the wise.
 Most of us are ignorant about the fact that wood is already very scarce in Rajasthan, Ladakh, etc. And bonfire is not at all a necessity for us, let’s leave that wood for the poor for their very basic survival during harsh winters.